Office: PAC 282

 BA Maryville University-St. Louis

-Terry Likes, Ph.D., is the Chair of the Department of Communications and tenured full-Professor teaching multi-media Journalism at Tennessee State University in Nashville.
+Likes has won 75 awards and honors in his career and, in 2016 won seven Tennessee Associated Press awards, a regional Edward R. Murrow award and a national award from the Broadcast Education Association.
 In 2013, the Southeast Journalism Conference named Likes, “Journalism Educator of the Year.”
-Likes has won 41 awards in his career and, in 2012, he won four Tennessee Associated Press awards, two regional Edward R. Murrow awards and a national first place from the Broadcast Education Association.
-During his five years as Chair at TSU, he was won 25 national, regional and state journalism awards, while his students have won 32 Society of Professional Journalists, Southeast Journalism Conference, National Broadcasting Society, Tennessee Associated Press awards.
+Also in 2013, Likes was named one of the Top 25 Professors at Affordable Colleges.
+During his eight years as Chair at TSU, his students have won 61 Society of Professional Journalists, Southeast Journalism Conference, National Broadcasting Society and Tennessee Associated Press awards.
 Likes oversees the areas of Mass Communication, Communication Studies and Theatre.
-In addition to raising the program to award-winning stature, other major initiatives during his term as chair include the creation of the Center for Media Arts and Production, collaborating with Art and Music departments on a $1.5 million grant for digital media and entrepreneurship, creating a black-box theatre, and a complete overhaul of the curriculum.
+In addition to raising the program to award-winning stature, other major initiatives during his term as chair include the creation of the Center for Media Arts and Production, collaborating with Art and Music departments on a $1.4 million grant for digital media and entrepreneurship, creating a black-box theatre and a complete overhaul of the curriculum.

-In his television career, his documentary on “The State of American TV News,” won a National Press Club award.
-His video on media internships was featured in the Bonus Books catalog.
-He has worked professionally as a reporter for WFIE-TV (NBC) Evansville, IN., provided weekly commentary for WSMV-TV (NBC) Nashville, TN., did occasional play-by-play for WKYU-TV (PBS) Bowling Green, KY., and was a reporter for WVJS-TV and radio in Owensboro, KY.
+In television, Likes has worked as a reporter for WFIE-TV (NBC) Evansville, IN., provided weekly commentary for WSMV-TV (NBC) Nashville, TN., did occasional play-by-play for WKYU-TV (PBS) Bowling Green, KY., and was a reporter for WVJS-TV and radio in Owensboro, KY.
+His documentary on “Traditional vs. Tabloid: The State of American TV News,” won a National Press Club award while his video on media internships was featured in the Bonus Books catalog.

 Likes earned his doctorate at the University of Kentucky, has a Masters Degree from Western Kentucky University, and BA from Maryville University-St. Louis.
 Likes also attended Southern Methodist University as an undergraduate and took graduate courses at SIU-Carbondale.

-Recent documentary topics and links:
+A sample of recent documentary topics and links: